lnahrf/steel_rods/clp0s82tz000309jv0t2zfmep.md

 In this example, the variable 'power' is the power measured in Watts (W), 'voltage' in volts, and 'amperage' in amps.
 When multiplying voltage with amperage we get the power measurement of a circuit or component.

-If my refrigerator requires 350 Watts to operate, we will need a power supply that can produce at least that amount of energy to run my fridge for a time period.
+If my refrigerator requires 350 Watts to operate, we will need a power supply that can produce at least that amount of energy to run my fridge for a period of time.

 Energy over time is measured in Watt Hours (Wh), to run my imaginary fridge for one hour we will need ***0.35kWh of energy*** (0.35 Kilowatt Hours).